 Before today, shares in Vale, the world’s largest iron-ore producer, gained 0.2 percent this year, compared with an 8.9 percent decline for Melbourne-based BHP and a 7.5 percent drop for Rio Tinto (RIO), based in London.
 Vale fell 2.6 percent to close at 36.88 reais in Sao Paulo today.

-Vale probably will report on July 25 that second-quarter earnings per share excluding extraordinary items fell to 75.7 cents from $1.22 a year earlier, according to the average (VALE) estimate of 11 analysts in a Bloomberg survey.
+Vale probably will report on July 25 that second-quarter earnings per share excluding extraordinary items fell to 75.7 cents from $1.22 a year earlier, according to the average (VALE:US) estimate of 11 analysts in a Bloomberg survey.
 Vale will release earnings after the close of regular trading hours.

 The mining company’s earnings are set to strengthen in the second half of the year as Chinese growth regains momentum, said Laurence Balter, who oversees $100 million, including Vale shares, for Fox Island, Washington-based Oracle Investment Research.

 The second-quarter will be “the trough in earnings for the year as I see the second half picking up on China stimulus and a strengthening price for iron ore,” Balter said.
 “If the real weakens further this will boost earnings in the coming quarters.”